petershin/liferay-learn/docs/dxp/latest/en/site-building/publishing-tools/publications/creating-and-managing-publications.md

 ## Managing Scheduled Publications

 In the *Schedule* tab, you can view a table of all scheduled publications that you have permission to view.
-By default, scheduled publications are listed by *Name*, though you can order them by modified date or when each publication is scheduled for Publishing.
+By default, scheduled publications appear by *Name*, though you can order them by modified date or when each publication is scheduled for Publishing.

 ![The Schedule tab lists all scheduled publications for your instance.](./creating-and-managing-publications/images/04.png)